catinsurance/IsaacBlueprints/docs/tutorials/crash_course/entity_basics.md

 ## Tags explanation

-The `tag` variable is used to define specific behavior for the entity that varies depending on the tag.
+The `tags` variable is used to define specific behavior for the entity that varies depending on the tag.
 You can define one or more tags from the list below:

-???- info "`tag` list"
+???- info "`tags` list"
 	| Tag-Name | Suffix |
 	|:--|:--|
 	| cansacrifice | Marks familiars that [Sacrificial Altar](https://bindingofisaacrebirth.wiki.gg/wiki/Sacrificial_Altar) can be used on.|